rfo909/CFT/README.md

 	  3
 ```

-# Inspired by PowerShell
+# Data are objects

-CFT was inspired by PowerShell, working with objects instead of just strings, as in bash.
+CFT was inspired by PowerShell, by working with objects instead of just strings, as in bash.

-Apart from a couple of "peculiarities", CFT strives for a regular, compact and predictable syntax,
+Apart from a couple of specialities, CFT aims at a regular, compact and predictable syntax,
 compared to PowerShell and bash.
-Also contrary to PowerShell, there is no guessing as to what the users
+Contrary to PowerShell, there is no guessing as to what the users
-is trying to do, and silent conversions of data.
+is trying to do, or silent conversions of data.
 A list in CFT remains a list until explicitly converted
 to something else, etc.

 The interactive approach made possible a help system, where one can always run some expression, and list